Schortenger/schortenger.github.io/_pages/about.md

 <!-- I am broadly interested in planning and control for robotic systems that can physically interact with the surroundings, especially long-horizon contact-rich manipulation, by leveraging the tools in optimization and machine learning. -->

 I am broadly interested in planning and control for robotic systems that can physically interact with the surroundings, especially in task and motion planning and contact-rich manipulation.
-I am deeply interested in the underlying scientific question: **How to cope with the combinatorial complexity arising from the interplay of discrete and continuous variables?** To tackle this, I have investigated different tools from symbolic AI, tensor factorization, and optimal control.
+I am deeply interested in the underlying scientific question: **How to cope with the combinatorial complexity arising from the interplay of task (symbolic) and motion (continuous) variables?** To tackle this, I have investigated different tools from symbolic AI, tensor factorization, and optimal control.
 The proposed methods have been validated through several long-horizon dexterous manipulation tasks.
 Moreover, I am also interested in addressing this challenge from the learning perspective, such as learning from demonstration.

 Recent News